 * Click here for rating key

 La Grotta Restaurant Review: Patrons in the mood for romance will hardly find a more apt spot than this edition of La Grotta, where gentlemen popping the question are a frequent event and the positive responses they get equally common.
 Gentle lighting and fine black-and-white photographs craft an ambience that is easy on the eyes, and the noise level is equally easy on the ears.
 As for the food: the carpaccio is notably creamy in texture; veal is flavorful and tender, able to be cut by the merest caress of the knife.
 Pillow plump gnocchi is a standout.
 House-made pastas, risotti cooked to order, topnotch fish, and desserts set off by the simplest adornments, usually just a few berries and a bit of sauce, express the soul of Italian cooking.
 The mushroom risotto is particularly good in fall when enhanced by a few shavings of white truffle.
 Hard-to-find Italian wines set this classic Italian spot, located on the lower level of a Buckhead condominium, apart from the madding crowd.
-Co-owner Sergio Favali now is passing the management baton to his look-alike son, Christian, but still comes in for special events and still imbues the cozy place with warmth and graciousness.
+Co-owner Sergio Favali now is passing the management baton to his look-alike son, Christian.
 Partner and executive chef Antonio Abizanda, from Spain, runs a steady ship, never veering off into trendiness or kitsch.
 Look for such special events as truffle dinners in the fall.